 Graduation and certification

-Upon completion of the program, the fellow will be recognized at a graduation ceremony and will receive a Mayo School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.
+Upon completion of the program, the fellows are recognized at a graduation ceremony and receive a Mayo School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.

-The program will provide the fellow with an on-site schedule to achieve the best learning opportunities to meet the program goals.
-The majority of the rotations will include: 8-12 hour days, 4-5 days per week, occasional weekends, and one month of night shift.
-No holidays will be scheduled.
+The program provides the fellows with a variable on-site schedule to achieve the best learning opportunities to meet the program goals.
+The majority of the rotations include eight- to 12-hour days, four to five days a week, occasional weekends and one month of night shifts.
+No holidays are scheduled.
 Schedules may vary during subspecialty areas and mentor preferences.
 Flexibility in scheduling ensures fellows receive adequate rest and time off.

-Each year, Mayo School of Health Sciences will admit two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship at Mayo Clinic in Arizona.
+Each year, Mayo School of Health Sciences admits two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship at Mayo Clinic in Arizona.
 The small class size ensures a focused, comprehensive and mentored educational experience to achieve the program goals.